wuyuanpei/RW_HTTPServer/README.md

 The third section describes performance benchmarking (i.e., part 2d)

+The last section discusses Netty and nginx (i.e., part 2c)

-Please feel free to contact me at richard.wu@yale.edu if you have any question about testing this server.
+Please feel free to contact me at richard.wu@yale.edu if you have any question about running/testing this server.

 ## Basic HTTP Server for Part 1
 ### How to get started?